Deck Nine: History

 On May 31, 2017, Idol Minds announced that it would focus on narrative-driven games with brand and trade name "Deck Nine", an homage to 1983 video game Planetfall.
-The company built the StoryForge toolset for creating these and was developing a "brand new addition to a critically acclaimed franchise".
+It built toolset StoryForge for creating these and was developing a project in a "critically acclaimed franchise".
 During E3 2017, publisher Square Enix announced Deck Nine was developing Life Is Strange: Before the Storm, a prequel to 2015's Life Is Strange.
-The game's first episode was announced for release in August 2017.
+The game's first episode was released in August 2017, the second in October and the third and final episode in December.
+The Farewell DLC episode was released in March 2018.
 In September 2018, Deck Nine announced it was working with Square Enix on a new project.

-In March 2021, Square Enix announced Deck Nine to Life Is Strange: True Colors and the Life Is Strange Remastered Collection (containing remasters of Before the Storm and the original Life Is Strange) for release in September 2021.
+In March 2021, Square Enix announced Life Is Strange: True Colors and the Life Is Strange Remastered Collection (containing the original Life Is Strange and Before the Storm), both remastered by Deck Nine, with Life Is Strange: True Colors being released in September 2021 along with the Wavelengths DLC episode later that same month.
 The Colorado Office of Economic Development and International Trade (OEDIT) supported Deck Nine with $2.5 million job-growth incentive tax credits and via the Colorado Office of Film, Television and Media (COFTM), the production of True Colors with $150,000 phased film incentives in 2017 and 2018.
 In December 2021, Telltale Games announced to be co-developing The Expanse: A Telltale Series with Deck Nine during The Game Awards 2021.
+After being delayed from a simultaneous September 2021 launch, Life Is Strange Remastered Collection was released in February 2022.

+In May 2023, Deck Nine reportedly laid off 30 employees.
+The Expanse: A Telltale Series released its first episode in July 2023 with new episodes coming bi-weekly through the fifth and final episode in September.
+The Archangel DLC episode was released in November.
+In February 2024, Deck Nine announced that it would lay off 20% of its staff.
+In April 2024, IGN reported on a toxic workplace culture based on employee testimonials and suspected Nazi symbolism found during development of a new Life Is Strange game by staff during development.
+Deck Nine responded to IGN's inquiry emphasizing the studio's diverse team, employee welfare and collaborative development.
+In June 2024, Square Enix announced Life Is Strange: Double Exposure as a direct sequel to the original Life Is Strange, which was released in October.
+In December 2024, Deck Nine laid off an undisclosed number of employees.